 Complete installation for Fermacell

 The original plan was to put the new press components at Fermacell into interim storage for four weeks.
 This however would have triggered extra costs and additional work.
-SLS’s solution: The logistics department, for example, organized that the complete hydraulics were transported to Krefeld immediately after the disassembly.
-There they were overhauled at Siempelkamp Maschinenfabrik within three weeks, including the rewiring of the electrics as well as the preliminary startups and tests at the facility.
-Following the successful test runs, the hydraulic unit was transported back to Wijchen, “just in time” as Lisges says.
+SLS’s solution: The logistics department organized that the complete hydraulics were transported to Krefeld immediately after the disassembly.
+There they were overhauled at Siempelkamp Maschinenfabrik within three weeks, including the rewiring of the electrical system as well as the preliminary startups and tests at the facility.
+Following the successful test runs, the hydraulic unit was transported back to Wijchen, “just in time” as Lisges, SLS project manager, says.
 SLS was able to time the heavy transport in such a way that the parts were transported at night from Krefeld to the Netherlands where they were then directly available from the truck for the installation at the factory.
 Interim storage became obsolete.
 Thus, the new and overhauled large press components could be immediately reassembled.

 And this is what Fermacell got: production resumed by the scheduled date.
 The project was successfully completed.

 Figures & Data

 |Quantities & description||Measurements & details||Weight|

 |Chassis rails||6,200 x 4,850 x 1,940 mm||35,140 kg|

 |4 frame packages||4,800 x 9,325 x 920 mm||34,660 kg per package (138,640 kg total weight)|

 |Press table||6,100 x 3,310 x 980 mm||64,570 kg|

 |Upper beam||6,215 x 3,300 x 1,000 mm||64,035 kg|